 Trevor Kahlbaugh picks up where Nancy left off, joining First Pres's musical ministry in 2015, offering exceptional organ preludes and postludes, and accompanying our growing Chancel Choir under Dr. Lister's impeccable leadership.
 We rehearse Thursday evenings at 7:30, just in case you would like to add your own voice to our musical offerings.

 Click here to attend a virtual Organ Recital (Trevor's October 2, 2015 debut at First Presbyterian).
 Thirteen pieces from his extensive classical repetroire await you.

 Click here to listen to the Chancel Choir's December 2014 performance of Vivaldi's Gloria (part of First Presbyterian's monthly participation in nearby Lark Street's First Friday activities.
 Our 2015 musical gift to Albany: Mozart's DOMINICAN VESPERS.
 Click here to treat your ears to the entire musical program.

 FPC's Bell Choir is back in action, under the creative and

-energetic direction of Jack Holmes.
+energetic direction of Jack Holmes (with brand new bells)!